Tax Compliance and Planning · · 35 min read

 Learn How to Report Income from 1099-INT and 1099-B on Tax Returns

-When you receive income reported on a 1099-INT, it typically goes on Schedule B of your 1040.
+When you receive a 1099-INT, it typically goes on line 2b of your 1040.
 This is where you report your interest income.
-Now, if you’ve got proceeds from a Form 1099 vs 1099 B, which indicates gains or losses from selling securities, those are reported on Schedule D and Form 8949.
-It’s super important for taxpayers to make sure these amounts are accurately reflected on their returns to stay in line with IRS guidelines.
+Now, if you’ve got proceeds from a 1099-B, which indicates gains or losses from selling securities, those are reported on Schedule D. It’s super important for taxpayers to make sure these amounts are accurately reflected on their returns to stay in line with IRS regulations.

-Looking ahead to the 2026 tax year, you’ll want to pay close attention to the IRS's documentation requirements for 1099 income.
+Looking ahead to the 2026 tax year, you’ll want to pay close attention to the IRS's guidelines.
 Why?
-Because any discrepancies could lead to audits or penalties, and nobody wants that!
+Because any discrepancies can lead to audits, and nobody wants that!
 Keeping your documentation precise not only helps you stay compliant but also makes it easier to manage your tax obligations.
-So, let’s keep everything in check and make tax time a little less stressful!
+So, let’s keep everything in check and make tax season a little less stressful!

 Follow the arrows to see what to do with your 1099 income.
 If you have 1099-INT, report it on Schedule B. If you have 1099-B, report it on Schedule D and Form 8949.
 Remember, keeping accurate records is key to avoiding issues with the IRS!